coolguazitech/WordleSolver/README.md

 * When extending the corpus, infrequently used words may lead to bad performance.
 * If the program fails in any way, consider extending the corpus.
 * Be sure to finish the program by entering 'AAAAA' when the words match to train a better AI solver.
+* Due to a large amount of corpus, the solver may frequently guess words that are not in the target corpus, please try patiently (enter '!').